Junwei-Lao/RandomWalkProofMachine/README.md

-# Random Walk State Machine
+# Random Walk Proof Machine
 ## Description
 This project implements a **random walk state machine** designed for mathematical analysis, specifically testing how the behavior of a random walk changes within different boundary shapes.